-The City Clerk, or designee, shall make and keep audio recordings of all standing committee and business meetings of the Des Moines City Council, except those meetings or portions of meetings conducted in Executive Session.
+The City Clerk, or designee, shall make and keep audio recordings, and video when possible, of all standing committee and business meetings of the Des Moines City Council, except those meetings or portions of meetings conducted in Executive Session.

 Recordings and related records of all City Council meetings, except as referenced above, shall be retained by the City in accordance with the Washington State Records Retention Schedule.